EmoryBHC/gindata-image-processing/src/dicom_to_nifti/README.md

    ```sh
    cd gindata-image-processing/src/dicom_to_nifti
    ```
-3. Build the docker container
+3. Build the docker container & give it a tag
    ```sh
    docker build -t dicom_to_nifti .
    ```